mesa1014/Muscle_Layer_Thickness/README.md

 - Navigate into the folder.

-- Type python3 server.py and run.
+- Type node server.js and run.

 - The above steps create a temporary web server and open the web-browser.